Optical-Quantum-Communication-Theory/ImprovedDecoyStateAndFlagStateSquashingMethods/README.md

 ## Six-State:

-### Qubit squasher from Gittsovich et. al.:
+### Simple squasher from Refs [2, 3]:
-`Main_SixState`: main file for the six-state protocol with the squashing map from Gittsovich et. al.
+`Main_SixState`: main file for the six-state protocol with the squashing map from Refs [2, 3]

 - `pmSixStateWCP_decoy`: preset for six-state protocol with decoy state
 - `pmSixStateLossyDescription`: Description file for six-state protocol with decoy state
 - `pmSixStateWCPChannel`: Channel model for six-state protocol implementing decoy analysis from Wang et.al.
+[4]
 - `pmSixStateWCPChannel_improved_decoy`: Channel model for six-state protocol implementing improved decoy methods

 ### Flag-state squasher: